gdiasbruno/gdiasbruno/README.md

 - 🔭 I’m currently working at RoutEasy
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Java
-- 💬 Ask me about Data Science
+- 💬 Ask me about Node.js
 - 📫 How to reach me: gdias.bruno@gmail.com
-- ⚡ Languages: JavaScript, Python, PHP
+- ⚡ Languages: JavaScript, Python, Java